TRIP-Lab/itinerum-tripkit/docs/usage/installation.rst

 Installation
 ============

-The ``itinerum-datakit`` can be installed via Pip (TBA), the included `setup.py` to install as a library, or can be included in your own project by cloning:
+The ``itinerum-datakit`` can be installed as a library using pip or the included `setup.py` file, or can be included in as an included dependency in your own project by cloning:

 .. rst-class:: center

 http://github.com/TRIP-Lab/itinerum-datakit

-and copying the ``datakit`` directory as a vendor dependency.
+and copying the ``datakit`` directory.

 Virtual Env